Skip Navigation

 PROCESS MEASURES:

-• Percent of healthcare providers who demonstrate proficiency and adherence in using the guideline adherence protocol, toolkit, or note template for conducting comprehensive postpartum visits, as assessed through quality audits and performance evaluations.
-(Measures the provider competency and performance in the strategy)
+• Percent of healthcare providers trained and equipped to use the guideline adherence protocol, toolkit, or note template for conducting comprehensive postpartum visits.
+(Measures the workforce development and readiness for the strategy)

 Quadrant 3: